Why choose Acupuncture for headaches:

 Releasing tight muscles:

 Releasing tight scalp, face, neck, and shoulder muscles is essential for correcting most headaches, especially tension and muscle contraction headaches.
-A common reason muscles become tight is that in response to becoming strained or torn, our nervous system increases the tone of that muscle as a protective measure to prevent further injury.
+A common reason muscles become tight is in response to them becoming strained or torn, our nervous system increases the tone of that muscle as a protective measure to prevent further injury.
 The healing effects acupuncture has on tissues (described below) can correct the injury, eliminating the need for this protective action and allowing the muscle to return to its healthy resting tone.
 The improved circulation to muscles (described here) is essential for a tight muscle to relax and heal as improved circulation gets essential nutrients into muscles, allowing this to happen.
 In fact, muscular tightness can be a direct response to ischemia, usually because of overuse or injury.

 Trigger points are knots in muscles that can cause several problems.
 One of these is that because of the chemistry caused by the trigger point, it is sometimes impossible for the muscle that houses it to release and return to its resting tone.
 Acupuncture is excellent at releasing trigger points and allowing the muscle they are in to release.